[Updated October 2019]

 By analogy, very few coffee or tea drinkers consider switching over to pure caffeine.
 Beer and wine drinkers seldom switch over to grain alcohol.
 What will happen when Compass Pathways faces competition from companies offering products that retain the advantages of naturally occurring magic mushrooms?
 Compass has a clear advantage as the first mover.
 But others seeking to enter the space with a pure psilocybin product may find it hard to compete with entities offering products formulated with synergistic combinations.

 Investing in R&D and intellectual property could provide an alternative to investing in early stage psychedelic businesses.
 Arguably, entrepreneurs looking to invest in psychedelics could generate the greatest returns by investing in research and development relevant to the future of the psychedelic industry.
 Instead of “touching the mushrooms,” entrepreneurs could develop technology that will become valuable when mushrooms are eventually decriminalized and/or legalized.
 Those entrepreneurs could pursue patent protection for that technology and then leverage that advantage when the legal barriers change.
-Following this logic, several entities, including Compass Pathways, Paul Stamets, and CaaMTech have invested in intellectual property related to psychedelics.
+Following this logic, several entities, including Compass Pathways, Paul Stamets, CaaMTech, and Tassili Life Sciences have invested in intellectual property related to psychedelics.

 The launch of the Imperial Center for Psychedelic Research follows a trend in renewed interest in psychedelics’ potential to treat some of the most intractable medical problems confronting society today.
 (For example, depression, anxiety, PTSD, compulsion, and other conditions “characterized by a kind of rigidity,” leaving the subject stuck in an unproductive pattern of thinking).
 In addition to Tim Ferriss, the center’s other funders include Sanjay Singhal, Shamil Chandaria, Anton Bilton, and Bohdana Tamas.
 While these investors are clearly committed to furthering psychedelic research, it is presently unclear whether the Imperial Center for Psychedelic Research plans to capture the intellectual property generated through their efforts.